merenlab/anvio/anvio/docs/programs/anvi-gen-variability-profile.md

 ### --kiefl-mode

-The default behavior is to report codon frequencies only at positions where variation was reported during profiling (which by default uses some heuristics to minimize the impact of error-driven variation).
+The default behavior is to report codon/amino-acid frequencies only at positions where variation was reported during profiling (which by default uses some heuristics to minimize the impact of error-driven variation).
 Fair enough, but for some diabolical cases, you may want to report _even_ invariant positions.
 When this flag is used, all positions are reported, regardless of whether they contained variation in any sample.
 The reference codon for all such entries is given a codon frequency of 1.
 All other entries (aka those with legitimate variation to be reported) remain unchanged.
-This flag is only valid when `--engine CDN` is chosen, and is incompatible wth `--quince-mode`.
+This flag can only be used with `--engine AA` or `--engine CDN` and is incompatible wth `--quince-mode`.

 This flag was added in this [pull request](https://github.com/merenlab/anvio/pull/1794) where you can read about all of the tests that were performed to ensure this mode is behaving properly.